yanivle/yanivle.github.io/_drafts/2018-11-13-cloth-simulation-in-typescript.md

 {% include image.html url="/assets/images/posts/clothsim3d/uivalues.png" %}

 So from the calling code, this is treated exactly like a regular JavaScript number.
 The slider is created the first time that the UIValue is accessed.
+Note that the code for the demo above is still full of these, but I turned on a global setting that hides all of the UI widgets and just uses the initial values for the purposes of this post.

 There are of course some negatives to not having a centralized location.
 For example, different code pieces can access the same UIValue, and each of them needs to repeat all of the parameters (the UIValue class does automatically make sure that at least they are always equal, to avoid bugs, incurring a slight performance cost).
-Another disadvantage is the it's hard to control the order of the sliders in the UI.
+Another disadvantage is that it's hard to control the order of the sliders in the UI.
 But all that said, I was very happy with this mechanism that allowed me super fast iterations.

+### Rendering

-#### Rendering
+#### Projection

 For this project I created my own rasterization renderer.
 Everything (the cloth, the sphere) is a mesh, whose vertices are all transformed and then projected on to the screen.
 I originally implemented perspective projection, but later decided that this actually looks nicer with an orthographic projection, so that's what's happening in the demo above.

 Here we see a scene with perspective projection enabled: